 Robert Gordon Mackie is an American fashion designer and costumier with a golden roster of clients.
 He is best known for dressing Carol Burnett, Diana Ross and Cher.
 Mackie started his career as a fashion sketch artist, collaborating with Hollywood’s greatest costume designers such as the legendary Edith Head at Paramount Studios.
 From there, he secured work with French-born, Hollywood costume designer Jean Louis, sketching the iconic Louis dress worn by Marilyn Monroe when she sang ‘Happy Birthday, Mr. President’ to John F. Kennedy in 1962.
 He rose to prominence in the late 1960s when he started designing costumes for ‘The Carol Burnett Show’.
 Bob Mackie has always said that his clothes were for women who were not afraid to be noticed and any woman in one of his signature dresses would definitely turn heads.
 There is sparkle and an element of grandeur in his garments which is why his figure-hugging, feathered and fringed gowns are so popular with celebrities on the red carpet and concert tours.
 Mackie was previously married to LuLu Porter.
 However following their divorce in 1963, costume designer Ray Aghayan became his life partner for nearly 50 years.

 It’s safe to say that without these men, the world of fashion would not be the same.
 They revolutionised 20th Century fashion and helped to influence many of the trends that we still see both on catwalks and on the high street today.
-Many of the shapes and silhouettes they created can be found in our collection of vintage dresses.
+Many of the shapes and silhouettes they created can be found in our collection of true vintage dresses, and our vintage style dresses.
 Let us know your favourite LGBTQ fashion designers!